sonictruth/openai-automator/README.md

 - Add OpenAI.workflow to Automator.
 - Recommended service Keyboard Shortcut: Shift + Ctrl + Z
 - The project contains three prompts.
 The default prompt is spellcheck
-- To use other prompts, start the selection with the name.
+- To use other prompts, start the selected text with the name of the prompt.
   Example: select the text following text:
   _[genz] Hello world, how are you ?_ and press the shortcut keys.